MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/administer/set-up-gateway.md

 ms.custom: bap-template
 ---

-# Set up on-premises data gateway for SAP integration with Power Platform (preview)
+# Set up on-premises data gateway for SAP integration with Power Platform

-[This article is prerelease documentation and is subject to change.]

 An [on-premises data gateway](/power-platform/admin/wp-onpremises-gateway) acts as a bridge to provide secure data transfer between on-premises data that isn't in the cloud and Microsoft cloud services.